Yéremy Pino

-Yéremy Jesús Pino Santos (born 20 October 2002) is a Spanish professional footballer who plays as an attacking midfielder for club Crystal Palace and the Spain national team.
+Yéremy Jesús Pino Santos (born 20 October 2002) is a Spanish professional footballer who plays as a winger or forward for club Crystal Palace and the Spain national team.

-An academy graduate of Villarreal, Pino made his first-team debut in 2020, and started as Villarreal won the 2021 UEFA Europa League final in his first season, becoming the youngest player to win the competition.
+Pino is an academy graduate of Villarreal, and made his first-team debut in 2020.
+He started as Villarreal won the 2021 UEFA Europa League final in his first season, becoming the youngest player to win the competition.
+Pino later left Villarreal and signed with English club Crystal Palace in August 2025, winning the UEFA Conference League in his first season.

-Pino represented Spain at various youth levels before making his senior international debut in 2021 and being included in the squad for the 2022 FIFA World Cup.
-He was part of the squad that won the 2022–23 UEFA Nations League, starting in the final.
+Pino represented Spain at various youth levels before making his senior international debut in 2021, being included in the squads for the FIFA World Cup in 2022 and 2026, winning the latter tournament.
+He was also part of the squad that won the 2022–23 UEFA Nations League, starting in the final.